 If you’re unsure which service you need, Anshin Mobile Notary and LiveScan can guide you to the right solution.

-1. Can any Notary Public act as a Notary Signing Agent?
+Can any California Notary Public handle a loan signing?

-2. Do I need a Notary Signing Agent for refinancing my home?
+Do I need a Notary Signing Agent for a refinance, HELOC, or home purchase in Los Angeles?

-3. How long does a notary appointment usually take?
+How long does a notary appointment take compared with a loan signing appointment?

-4. Can a Notary Signing Agent give me legal advice about my loan?
+Can a Notary Signing Agent explain my loan or give legal advice?

 Final Thoughts